The pregnancy test, we all know of it, some have dreaded feelings about it and others can’t wait until they can finally test their pregnancy!

 New Methods of Pregnancy Tests

 From the middle ages through the seventeenth century a new method was born to test pregnancy.
 This method consisted of using visual aspects of women’s urine to be able to determine whether she was pregnant or not.
-This actually became very popular in Europe and also brought with it the “Piss Prophets” who were able to determine a woman’s pregnancy by looking at the color of her urine.
+This actually became very popular in Europe and also brought with it the “Piss Prophets” who were able to determine a woman’s pregnancy by looking at the colour of her urine.

 In the nineteenth century several other theories came to be, for one it was determined that there should be a possibility that the pregnancy urine contained specific bacteria with which one could identify a pregnant woman.